Cherokee history: Early culture

 Much of what is known about pre-19th century Cherokee culture and society comes from the papers of American writer John Howard Payne.
 The Payne papers describe the oral account by Cherokee elders of a traditional societal structure in which a "white" organization of elders represented the seven clans.
 According to Payne, this group, which was hereditary and described as priestly, was responsible for religious activities such as healing, purification, and prayer.
 A second group of younger men, the "red" organization, was responsible for warfare.
 Because warfare was considered a polluting activity, the priestly class conducted purification ceremonies of participants before they could reintegrate into normal village life.
 This hierarchy had disappeared long before the 18th century.
 The reasons for the change have been debated, with the origin of the decline traced to a revolt by the Cherokee against the abuses of the priestly class known as the Ani-kutani. ("Aní-" is a prefix referring to a group of individuals, while the meaning of "kutáni" is unknown).

 Early American ethnographer James Mooney, who lived with and studied the Cherokee in the late 1880s, was the first to write about the decline of the former hierarchy in relation to this revolt.
 By the time Mooney lived with the Cherokee, their development of religious practitioners was more informal.
 It was based more on individual knowledge and ability than upon heredity.

 Another major source of early cultural history comes from materials written in the 19th century by the didanvwisgi (Cherokee:ᏗᏓᏅᏫᏍᎩ), Cherokee medicine men, using the Cherokee syllabary created by Sequoyah in the 1820s.
 Initially only the didanvwisgi used these materials, which were considered extremely powerful.
 Later, the writings were widely adopted by the Cherokee people.

 Unlike most other Indians in the American southeast at the start of the historic era, the Cherokee spoke an Iroquoian language.
 Since the Great Lakes region was the core of Iroquoian-language speakers, scholars have theorized that the Cherokee migrated south from that region.
-However, some argue that the Iroquois all migrated north from the southeast, with the Tuscarora breaking off from that group during the migration and settling in South Carolina.
+However, some argue that the Iroquois all migrated north from the southeast, with the Tuscarora breaking off from that group during the migration and settling in North Carolina.
 Linguistic analysis shows a relatively large difference between Cherokee and the northern Iroquoian languages, suggesting a split between the peoples in the distant past.
 Glottochronology studies suggest the split occurred between about 1,500 and 1,800 B.C.

 The Cherokee identify their ancient settlement of Kituwa on the Tuckasegee River, formerly next to and now part of Qualla Boundary (the reservation of the Eastern Band of Cherokee Indians), as the original Cherokee settlement in the Southeast.